hallambaker/Mathematical-Mesh/Web/Guide/message.md

 ````
 Bob> message confirm alice@example.com "Purchase equipment for $6,000?"
-ERROR - The feature has not been implemented
 ````

 Alice reviews her pending messages using the using the `message pending` command: